911 calls before Sonya Massey's shooting include 1 from her mother asking officers not to 'hurt her'

 In a third call, Massey’s mother, Donna Massey, reports that her daughter is suffering a “mental breakdown” and tells the dispatcher, “I don’t want you guys to hurt her.”
 She adds that she fears the police and asks that no officer who is “prejudiced” be sent.

-Such information is passed along if it’s known, but there’s no built-in mechanism that ensures it, said Jeff Wilhite, spokesperson for Sheriff Jack Campbell.

-“It’s possible, if the dispatcher knew the calls were linked, but it’s not an automatic,” Wilhite said.
-“The dispatcher would have to know ‘yes, it’s the same person’ and ‘yes, it’s the same address.'”

-Grayson, 30, is charged with first-degree murder, aggravated battery with a firearm and official misconduct in the shooting death of Massey, 36, in her home.
+Former sheriff’s deputy Sean Grayson, 30, who is white, is charged with first-degree murder, aggravated battery with a firearm and official misconduct in the shooting death of Massey, 36, in her home.
 He has pleaded not guilty and is being held without bond.

+Also Wednesday, Sheriff Jack Campbell released Grayson’s personnel file in response to public-records requests, with records leading up to his May 1, 2023, hire to his dismissal July 17, the day he was indicted.
+It confirms what was previously known, that Campbell was aware of Grayson’s two drunken driving convictions within a year, the first of which led to his premature discharge from the Army.

+Campbell said DUIs do not disqualify a candidate and that Grayson’s rapid succession of jobs — five in four years before joining the Sangamon department — showed admirable ambition to advance to larger and more structured departments.
+The sheriff said he knew of no previous discipline problems.
+References indicating Grayson needed more training are common for young recruits, and Grayson subsequently attended 16 weeks of academy training, Campbell said.

 Following Grayson’s direction to remove a pot of water from the stove, she unexpectedly said, “I rebuke you in the name of Jesus.”
 Grayson then pulled his gun and yelled at her to drop the presumably hot water before firing three times, striking her below the left eye.

+“Grayson immediately escalated to deadly force based on the decedent stating, ‘I rebuke you in the name of Jesus,’” Chief Deputy Anthony Mayfield wrote.
+“When Deputy Grayson pointed his firearm at the decedent, she was not making any aggressive movements, only talking.”

+Grayson’s failure to “attempt non-violent strategies and techniques” or to communicate led to Massey’s death, Mayfield said.

 Family members have said Massey struggled with mental health issues and had undergone treatment.
-Her son, Malachi Hill Massey, said last week that his mother sent him and his sister to live with their fathers the first week of July because she had checked herself into a 30-day inpatient treatment program in the St. Louis area, then returned two days later.
+Her son, Malachi Hill Massey, said last week that his mother sent him and his sister to live with their fathers the first week of July because she had checked herself into a 30-day inpatient treatment program, then returned two days later.

-At 9:27 p.m. on July 4, a 911 caller from Massey’s address said, “Somebody’s trying to hurt me.”
+Shortly before 9:30 p.m.
+July 4, a 911 caller from Massey’s address said, “Somebody’s trying to hurt me.”
 When the dispatcher asked who, she said, “A lot of them.”
 Pressed for more information, she said, “Never mind.
 This must not be the right number,” and disconnected.
 When called back, she said she no longer needed police.
 Wilhite said officials do not know if it was Massey who called.

-The next morning, at 9:07 a.m., Donna Massey called saying her daughter was outside the house and yelling.
+The next morning, just after 9 a.m., Donna Massey called saying her daughter was outside the house and yelling.
 She said Sonya Massey is not a danger to anyone, but “When she gets upset, she thinks everybody’s after her, like paranoid-schizophrenic.”

 She told the dispatcher she fears the police and didn’t want her daughter to be hurt.